|16 per sqft||4-6hrs+||N/A

 Helpful Tips and Tricks

-Sugar snap peas are a great starter vegetable for kids, they are fun and easy to grow!
+Sugar snap peas are a great starter vegetable for kids, they are fun to pick, crunchy and sweet!